Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 ```

 #### Related Java code
-1. Resource servers should be registered as `ClientRegistration`.
-2. In Controller, `@RegisteredOAuth2AuthorizedClient` can be used to  get `OAuth2AuthorizedClient`.
+In Controller, `@RegisteredOAuth2AuthorizedClient` can be used to  get `OAuth2AuthorizedClient`.
    `OAuth2AuthorizedClient` contains accessToken to access related client resource.
 ```java
 @GetMapping("/graph")
 @ResponseBody